parasitetwin/batchCorr_Anton/Notes/to-do.md

 BiocCheck::BiocCheck warning: Data files exceed the 5MB size limit
 - One may possibly remove onebatch data, but it's still like 12.7 mb, any suggestions Carl?

-BiocCheck::BiocCheck error: Unable to find your email in the Support Site (Carl's?)
+BiocCheck::BiocCheck error: Unable to find your email in the Support Site (Anton)

 BiocCheck::BiocCheck note: Cannot determine whether maintainer is subscribed to the Bioc-Devel mailing list (requires admin credentials).
 Subscribe here: https://stat.ethz.ch/mailman/listinfo/bioc-devel
-- Carl?
-Maybe Vilhelm should be maintainer first to take it through the submission process?
+- Anton?

 BiocCheck::BiocCheck note: The recommended function length is 50 lines or less.
 There are 8 functions greater than 50 lines.
 The longest 5 functions are: